Since Covid-19 arrived on the global scene, my schedule has looked something like this:

 - “Case studies?
 Bah humbug.
 Who reads or cares about case studies?”

 You are correct though; we live in a skim-it culture.
-Your English teacher’s warnings of the dangers of Cliff’s Notes or skimming readings is tossed aside in today’s read-time estimating, digital world.
+Your English teacher’s warnings of the dangers of Cliff’s Notes or skimming readings are tossed aside in today’s read-time estimating, digital world.
 So yeah, you can’t count on people reading entire case studies, but they do skim the heck out of them.
 You probably missed that last sentence because you’re skimming this blog too.

 Why all of the English Lit. terminology?